max-mapper/javascript-for-cats/README.md

 Arrays are good for lists, but for other tasks they can be hard to work with.
 Consider our array of cat friends.
 What if you also wanted to store more than just names?

-    var myCatFriends = ["tommy", "tabby", "ceiling"]
+    var myCatFriends = ["bill", "tabby", "ceiling"]
     var lastNames = ["the cat", "cat", "cat"] var addresses = ["The Alley", "Grandmas House", "Attic"]

 Sometimes it is nice to have all of the addresses or names in one variable.
-But sometimes you have a cat in mind, let's say Tommy, and you just want to look up that cat's address.
-With arrays it takes a lot of work because you can't just say 'hey array, give me Tommy's address' because 'Tommy' is in one array and his address is in a totally different array.
+But sometimes you have a cat in mind, let's say Bill, and you just want to look up that cat's address.
+With arrays it takes a lot of work because you can't just say 'hey array, give me Bill's address' because 'Bill' is in one array and his address is in a totally different array.

 ![console](images/array-lookup.png)

-This can be brittle because if our arrays change and we add a new cat to the beginning we would have to also update our `tommysPosition` variable to point to the new location of Tommy's information in the arrays!
+This can be brittle because if our arrays change and we add a new cat to the beginning we would have to also update our `billsPosition` variable to point to the new location of Bill's information in the arrays!
 Here is a easier to maintain way to store information like this using objects:

-    var firstCat = { name: "tommy", lastName: "the cat", address: "The Alley" }
+    var firstCat = { name: "bill", lastName: "the cat", address: "The Alley" }
     var secondCat = { name: "tabby", lastName: "cat", address: "Grandmas House" }
     var thirdCat = { name: "ceiling", lastName: "cat", address: "Attic" }